Joanna Moncrieff: Antipsychotics

 The Bitterest Pills traces the history of antipsychotic drugs from the introduction of chlorpromazine in the 1950s.
 The book also looks at recent developments, including the marketing of antipsychotics through the Early Intervention movement, and the promotion of a new and expanded concept of bipolar disorder.
 Moncrieff also describes the cultural development of the new concept of bipolar disorder, which she refers to as ‘the medicalisation of "ups and downs"’.
 Research by Moncrieff and colleagues described and compared the subjective or psychoactive effects of different antipsychotics.
-This included publication in the controversial and non-peer reviewed Medical Hypotheses.

-Lithium
+Psychedelic drugs

-In early work Moncrieff analysed the evidence for the efficacy of lithium.
-She claimed there was no evidence that lithium was superior to other sedatives for the treatment of acute mania, and that lithium's efficacy in preventing a relapse of manic depression was due to the adverse effects caused by the sudden withdrawal of lithium.
-In later work she showed that studies on the outcome of lithium treatment in the real world fail to demonstrate useful or worthwhile effects, and suggest it may even worsen the outcome of manic depression.
+Moncrieff has critiqued the use and study of psychedelic and related drugs, including psilocybin, LSD, MDMA, ketamine, and esketamine, for the treatment of psychiatric disorders like depression, highlighting a variety of concerns with regard to these agents.

 Other drugs

-Moncrieff has critically reviewed the literature on the use of drug treatments like acamprosate and naltrexone for alcohol problems and the use of stimulants in children.
+Moncrieff has critically reviewed the literature on the use of drug treatments like acamprosate and naltrexone for alcohol problems, lithium and the use of stimulants in children.